-We seek to increase the health, wellness, and independence of our neighbors, especially frail elders, in the seven towns surrounding Mount Ascutney:
+We seek to increase the health, wellness, and independence of our neighbors, particularly as it relates to food insecurity, medical transportation, and quality of life services, in the seven towns surrounding Mt.
+Ascutney Hospital:

 - Hartland, VT